 Emergencies and disasters can strike quickly and without warning.
-For the thousands of Americans living with ALS, emergencies such as fires, floods and acts of nature present a real challenge.
-June 1 marks the official start of hurricane season and with the coronavirus pandemic, it’s more important than ever to make sure you are prepared.
+For the thousands of Americans living with ALS, emergencies such as fires, floods and acts of nature present an even greater challenge.
+Here are some ideas and things to think about to help keep you and your family safe in case of an emergency or a natural disaster.